alexbenko/watch_cam/README.md

 https://user-images.githubusercontent.com/37863173/153511768-f405b4e0-3528-4df7-9e3c-1343e66033fa.mp4
 # About
 <p>
-  Using OpenCv and Flask I am able to "live stream" a usb camera connected to my Raspberry Pi.
-Really just continuously grabs the current frame from the camera as an image and updates it on the front end.
-There are also features to play audio through a speaker.
+  Using OpenCv and Flask I am able to live stream a usb camera conneced to a Raspberry Pi to a browser with any detected motion.
 </p>

 </br>

 <p>It has an estimated detection range of around 70-100 feet.
-I am almost postive this is due to my low quality USB camera and once I get one that can record in 1080 the range will be a lot farther.</p>
+I am almost postive this is due to my low quality USB camera and if I get one that can record in 1080 the range will be a lot farther.
+Have not tested for production and currently uses the development server from Flask.</p>

-<p>There are 2 different versions of this as I developed this in my free time. </p>

-<p>Version 1.0 is the watch_cam folder.
-This was practice as I learned how to use OpenCV and I do not recommend using.</p>

-<p> Uses multiple threads.
-The main one is the flask server, which grabs the current frame global variable (which is the current frame loaded into memory) and continuoulsy updates the front end.
-The second thread is setting the globabl current frame variable from the camera, running the motion detection logic, setting a globabl boolean if it detects motion, and saves frames of detected motion to folders sorted by todays date .
-The final, optional, thread is a timer thread that is created every 7 seconds after the previous one is done.
-This thread checks the global motion detected variable, and will upload all frames of detected motion for today to the google drive if the boolean is true.
-Since all the camera and motion detection logic is in its own thread, supports multiple connected clients.
-Probably wont work well with more than 3.</p>

 <ul>
   <h2>Info About My Pi</h2>